 CJEO requires that all authors sign a copyright form that clearly states that their submitted work has not been published before.
 If elements of a work have been previously published in another publication, the author is required to acknowledge the earlier work and indicate how the subsequent work differs and builds upon the research and conclusions contained in the previous work.
 Verbatim copying of an author’s own work and paraphrasing is not acceptable, and we recommend that research should only be reused to support new conclusions.
 Authors should cite all previous stages of publication and presentation of their ideas, which have culminated in the final work, including conference papers, workshop presentations and listserv communications.
 This will ensure that a complete record of all communication relating to the work is documented.

 Republication of original work

-Exceptions to the publication of original work includes conference papers, archival papers that are republished in an anniversary or commemorative issue, papers that are of particular merit and that have received only limited circulation (for example through a company newsletter).
+Exceptions to the republication of original work include conference papers, archival papers that are republished in an anniversary or commemorative issue, papers that are of particular merit and that have received only limited circulation (for example through a company newsletter).
 These papers are republished at the discretion of the Editor-in-Chief.
-The original work should be fully and correctly attributed and permission from the appropriate copyright holder obtained.
+The original work should be fully and correctly attributed and permission from the appropriate copyright holder should be obtained.